Article Translations: (Spanish)

 Kids with torticollis also will feel pain when they turn the neck away from the injured side or when the strained area is pressed.

-While your child recovers, limit any activity that causes him or her to turn the head or further strain the neck.
-Some ways to help your child feel better:
+During recovery, limit any activity that causes your child to turn the head or further strain the neck.
+To help your child feel better:

 - Offer pain medicines like ibuprofen.
 If there is any muscle irritation, these can help heal the muscle as well as stop the pain.

 - Use warm compresses over the part of the neck that hurts when moved.
 (Never apply heat packs directly to the skin.
 Instead, keep a towel or cloth between the heat and the skin.)
 Only use heat for 20 minutes at a time.
-Warm compresses can be used every 3-4 hours.
+You can apply warm compresses every 3–4 hours.